barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 <INSERT IMG Franklin_enrollment_2005-2013>

 My experience was local and anecdotal.
-Sure there are some charters that opened up, but the housing crisis hit, and the Highland Park area is a classic example of gentrification.
+Some charters opened up, the housing crisis hit, and the Highland Park area is a classic example of gentrification.
 Our community was RED HOT on redfin due to foreclosures, our city council member increased police presence, there was a huge gang raid in 2009, and changing deomographics of homeowners contributes to enrollment patterns.

-The point of my experience is to inform the fluctuations we will now explore in public enrollment data.
-Clearly, we would need to do a lot data cleaning, merging, and feature engineering to get anywhere close to explaining enrollment fluctuations in any given community.
+The point of my experience is to inform the fluctuations I will explore in public enrollment data.
+We will need to do a lot data cleaning, merging, and feature engineering to get anywhere close to explaining enrollment fluctuations in any given community.